prolificdee99/student_tracking_app/README.md

-##Multi-Student Tracking App
-The Multi-Student Tracking App is a Python program designed to help track multiple students’ activities, homework completion, and studying habits.
-It allows users to input student information, add activities, check homework/study status, and view summary reports.
-The app encourages positive study habits with motivating feedback.

-##Table of Contents
-Features
-Usage
-Requirements
-Contributing
-License

-##Features
-Multiple Students Support: Add and manage multiple students in one session.
-Student Information: Collects the student's full name and age.
-Activity Tracking: Add multiple activities and display all recorded activities per student.
-Homework Check: Track daily homework completion and provide encouraging feedback.
-Studying Check: Track daily studying habits and provide motivating feedback.
-Daily Tracking: Keeps track of homework and study status per day.
-Summary Report: View a summary of each student’s activities, homework, and studying for today.
-Interactive Menus: Separate main menu for managing students and individual menus for each student.

-##Usage
-Run the Python script: python student_tracking_app.py

-Follow the on-screen prompts:

-Add new students by entering their full name and age.

-Use the main menu to select a student to manage.

-Within the student menu, you can:

-Add activities

-Display activities

-Check homework completion

-Check if the student studied

-Show a summary report for the student

-Return to the main menu to manage other students or exit the program.

-##Requirements
-Python 3.x

-##Contributions to the Multi-Student Tracking App are welcome!
-To contribute:
-Fork the repository on GitHub.
-Create a new branch: git checkout -b feature/improvement-or-fix Make your changes and commit them: git commit -am "Add new feature or improvement" Push your changes to your fork: git push origin feature/improvement-or-fix Create a pull request on the original repository.

-##License
-This project is open-source and free to use.
-You can modify and distribute it as per your needs.
+🎓 Multi-Student Tracking App
+A Python console-based application designed to help track multiple students’ daily activities, homework completion, and studying habits.
+Perfect for teachers, tutors, or students who want to stay organized and motivated!

+🚀Play/Use Online
+Currently a console app, you can run it instantly on your local machine with Python 3.x.

+📌 Features
+Add and manage multiple students in a single session.
+Track daily homework completion with motivating feedback.
+Track daily studying habits with encouraging messages.
+Add and display student activitiesGenerate summary reports for each student.
+Interactive main menu and student-specific menus for easy navigation.
+Optional default activities for every new student.

+▶️ How to Run Locally
+Clone the repository:  git clone https://github.com/prolificdee99/student_tracking_app.git

+Navigate to the project directory: cd student_tracking_app

+Run the app: python student_tracking_app.py

+🛠 Requirements
+Python 3.x installed

+📂 File Structure
+student_tracking_app/
+│-- student_tracking_app.py   # Main Python script
+│-- README.md                 # Project documentation

+🤝 Contributing
+Contributions are welcome!
+Fork the repository

+Create a new branch: git checkout -b feature/your-feature

+Commit your changes: git commit -m 'Add new feature'

+Push to your branch: git push origin feature/your-feature

+Open a Pull Request